This article is based on an Iran Watch report by the Wisconsin Project. The full report can be found here.

 Iran has also tested an IR-9, which may represent a fifth generation of centrifuges.
 In November 2019, Iranian journalists visiting Natanz were shown the IR-9, which reportedly has an output of 40 to 50 SWU per year, double that of the IR-8.
-By February 2021, one IR-9 centrifuge was being tested at Natanz.
+As of November 2022, one IR-8, one IR-8B, and one IR-9 were being tested at the PFEP.

 Developing centrifuges with higher SWU per year is challenging.
 Machines that are taller and spin faster have better output, but they must be exactingly designed so as not to tear themselves apart at high rotational speeds.
 Each generational category used by Iranian officials to classify centrifuges thus does not necessarily represent a substantial improvement in quality and reliability, but the classifications have made sense technologically.
 Tehran called the IR-2m a second-generation centrifuge because it has a simplified design and uses different materials than the IR-1.
 Iran dubbed the IR-6 a third-generation centrifuge because it has a wider rotor and other innovations.
 Iran called the IR-8 a fourth-generation machine because it is taller and wider than any previous centrifuge.
 The IR-9, which is taller still, may be a fifth generation.